hotrodorm/hotrod/hotrod-project/hotrod-livesql/tuples.md

     .select(
       a.id, // in the tuple
       a.balance, // in the tuple
-      a.name.as("accountNumber"), // outside the tuple -- unbound
-      a.balance.plus(150).as("score") // outside the tuple -- unbound
+      a.name.as("accountNumber"), // does not belong to any tuple -- unbound a.balance.plus(150).as("score") // does not belong to any tuple -- unbound )
-    )
     .tuples()
     .from(a)